 HOW TO TROUBLESHOOT YOUR VARIABLE SPEED DRIVES

 Variable speed drives are one of the most popular items we see at Northern Industrial, for repairs, spare parts and upgrades.
-As they are an integral part of any manufacturing plant and are often responsible for controlling critical processes, any downtime due to a failing drive can be a big problem.
+They are an integral part of any manufacturing plant and are often responsible for controlling critical processes, so any downtime due to a failing drive can be a big problem.
 However when they are in proper operation, they mean efficient and reliable plant performance, reduced downtime and decreased energy costs.
-With being such important pieces of equipment for manufacturers, it’s essential to take quick action when any problems arise.
+As such important pieces of equipment for manufacturers, it’s essential to take quick action when any problems arise.

 Firstly, did the drive work for a reasonable period of time after commissioning?
 We would class a reasonable period as functioning acceptably for a month or longer.
 Do you have the details of the commissioning process to reference back to?